-We have made good progress on the plugin work and by the time you are reading this post, many goodies will be available in version 0.7 of the plugin (beta release).
+We have made good progress on the plugin work and by the time you are reading this post, many goodies will be available in version 0.7 of the plugin (release).
 We have also made progress on defining an approach for building progressive themes; that is, themes built following the latest coding and performance best practices, leveraging as much as possible progressive technologies in the web platform, and integrated seamlessly with the AMP plugin.
 The result on this work was presented at AMP Conf (video), and a prototype of an AMP-Compatible theme is available, and you can experience it live as well.
-At this stage, a native AMP experience in WordPress is possible!
+And the cherry on top of the cake, is the work by Morten Rand-Hendricksen on the development of a Progressive Theme Boilerplate project, which enables theme developers to go from 0 to starter progressive theme in an easy way.
+Today, a native AMP experience in WordPress is possible!

 On the theme side of the story, native AMP support is enabled by:

 - Integrating with the standard WordPress templating system, as opposed to the AMP plugin’s initial paired mode bundled theme for post templates

 - Supporting standard site elements such as the Widget sidebar, native comments, and many others are fully supported

 - Providing opt-in choice for enabling the experience with fine-grain control: the theme works with or without AMP

 And on the AMP plugin side of the story, the seamless integration of AMP into the WordPress workflow is enabled by: